-Parent identification of potential/giftedness
+Parent identification of potential/giftedness (Michael Sayler checklist)

-After consultation and discussion with the class teacher, parents can access the identification checklist through the school website.
-Parents may also find it helpful to view the teacher checklist.
+After consulation and discussion with the class teacher, parents can access the identification checklist through the school website.
 Completed parent checklists should be returned to the class teacher and accompany the referral process.